jundalisay/superb/content/en/superphysics/principles/chapter-04c.md

 <!-- Price movements are relativistic because they represent value which is really a wave, just as special relativity works for photons which are waves, but not for rocks which are material.  -->

-We can restore this relativity in Economics by pulling down money from the supreme pedestal where it currently stands on, just as we by fixed Einstein's General Relativity by destroying the constant speed of light c, and instead making it variable.
+We can restore this relativity in Economics by pulling down money from the supreme pedestal where it currently stands on, just as we by fixed Einstein's General Relativity by destroying the constant speed of light `c`, and instead making it variable.

 Thus, in order to know a bread's pantrynomic G or real value, we need to know what that bread was exchanged with, and not its money price.
 This chain of exchanges can then be backpropagated in order to know its relativistic value to other goods or services.
 Once the relative value-motions of goods and services are known, then we can predict the demand for them and so arrange the supply ahead of time in order to address all the demand and achieve constant zero-inflation.